Mide-clp/airflow_etl_pipeline/README.md

 # etl_pipeline

 ETL script for extracting data from different formats, selecting the needed columns, and combining those columns into a single CSV file.
-We use Airflow to schedule the task to be carried out daily
+We use Airflow to schedule the task to be carried out daily.
+Each task contains bash commands to be executed.